24-Hour Urine Collection

 - Prolonged urinary tract blockage.

 syndrome.
-This condition that has several different causes.
-It is characterized by protein in urine, low protein in the blood, high cholesterol levels, and tissue swelling.
+This health problem has several different causes.
+Symptoms include: protein in the urine, low protein in the blood, high cholesterol levels, and tissue swelling.

-the kidneys.
-This makes the kidneys larger and, over time, takes over and destroys pyelonephritis.
+makes the kidneys larger and, over time, takes over and destroys working kidney tissue. pyelonephritis.
 This is an inflammation in the small structures in the kidney.
 It’s often caused

 - Screening for preeclampsia in pregnancy.
 Preeclampsia is a dangerous health problem that sometimes occurs in pregnancy.
-It’s
+It

 There may be other reasons for your healthcare provider to recommend 24-hour urine